andrew henderson menu

 The law mentions the following conditions for investors to obtain a unique permit:

-• An investment has to be made, the value of which is determined by Albanian ministers of security and finance
+• An investment has to be made, the value of which is determined by the security and finance Albanian ministers.

-• The economic activity should have a ratio of five Albanian citizens for every foreigner – be it the regular workforce or the management bodies
+• The economic activity should have a ratio of five Albanian citizens for every foreigner – be it the regular workforce or the management body.

-• The economic entity (usually a business) must prove that it is profitable and in compliance with the tax obligations
+• The economic entity (usually a business) must prove that it is profitable and in compliance with its tax obligations.

-As you can see, the law is still pretty vague about many vital aspects related to investment, like the minimum investment amount, clear investment routes, etc.
+It’s not difficult to see that the law is pretty vague about many vital aspects related to investment, such as the minimum investment amount and clear investment routes.
+Further developments and clarifications are highly possible in the future.

-One of the latest residence permits is for the use of an owned real estate.
-With this new addition to the law, foreigners can now obtain residency in Albania by purchasing Albanian property.
+One of the latest residence permits available is for those who want to own real estate.
+Foreigners can now obtain residency in Albania by purchasing property.

 Article 84 of the Foreigners Act No. 79/2021 explains the right to obtain a residence permit in Albania by purchasing Albanian real estate.

-Conditions for Getting Residency in Albania through Real Estate
+Conditions for Residency in Albania Through Real Estate

-The terms and criteria surrounding Albanian residence by real estate are still murky and not properly defined by law.
+The terms and criteria surrounding Albanian residence by real estate are still murky and not properly defined in law.

 Procedure for Getting Albanian Residence Permit